-The primary complaint of the ODR-1 is that it has way too much bass with no way to dial it out.
-To that end, this project incorporates a variable bass control inspired by the Timmy and Zendrive.
+The overwhelming complaint of the ODR-1 is that it has way too much bass with no way to dial it out.
+To that end, the Andromeda incorporates a variable bass control inspired by the Timmy and Zendrive.
 The stock tones are still there with the knob all the way up, but now you have the option to dial it back.

 Nobels is a German company that’s not very well-known in the United States.
 The ODR-1 Natural Overdrive was first released in in 1992.
 In 2002, a silver “tenth anniversary” reissue was released, which was the standard for a long time until circa 2011 when the green version was rereleased.

 The circuit has never changed and all versions are identical, except for some of the silver versions—the initial run of these had the Drive and Volume pots mistakenly switched during production, so Drive was 50k and Volume was 250k.
 This severely limited the pedal’s maximum gain.
 Later productions had this corrected, but many owners had to take out the soldering iron and switch the pots around to correct the factory error.